Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

 From the estimate (\ref{Equation: Order of inner summation}), we are able to provide upper bounds for the quantities of the form ($\ref{Aux: Initial quantities proof strategy}$).
 Under the GUE setting, we go one step further, to prepare the proof for the GOE case.
 Again, we estimate the upper bounds for the quantities of the form (\ref{Aux: Initial quantities proof strategy}), but now we allow $X_{i_j}$ and its transpose $X_{i_j}^{\top}$ to be both in the polynomial.
-We call these type of quantities the \textit{$\epsilon$-cumulants}, where $\epsilon$ is a vector indicating whether or not the transpose is taken to each GUE variables.
+We call these type of quantities the \textit{$\epsilon$-cumulants}, where $\epsilon$ is a vector indicating whether or not the transpose is taken to each GUE variable.
 We show that the $\epsilon$-cumulants admit the same upper bound as the regular cumulants described in (\ref{Aux: Initial quantities proof strategy}).
-We are then able to provide upper bounds for the quantities (\ref{Aux: Initial quantities proof strategy}) when $X_{i_j}\sim GOE$ via the observation that a GOE $X$ can be written as $X= (Z+Z^{\top})/\sqrt{2}$, where $Z\sim GUE$.
-Then by the multi-linearity of the cumulants, getting an upper bound for (\ref{Aux: Initial quantities proof strategy}) in the GOE case can be done via by getting the corresponding upper bounds of the $\epsilon$-cumulants
+We are then able to provide upper bounds for the quantities (\ref{Aux: Initial quantities proof strategy}) when $X_{i_j}\sim GOE$ via the observation that a GOE matrix $X$ can be written as $X= (Z+Z^{\top})/\sqrt{2}$, where $Z\sim GUE$.
+Then by the multi-linearity of the cumulants, getting an upper bound for (\ref{Aux: Initial quantities proof strategy}) in the GOE case can be done by getting the corresponding upper bounds of the $\epsilon$-cumulants

-where $X_i\sim GUE$ and $\epsilon_i\in \{1,{\top}\}$ describes whether we consider $X_i$ or $X_i^{\top}$.
+where $\mathcal{X}\sim GUE$ and $\epsilon_i\in \{1,{\top}\}$ describes whether we consider $X_i$ or $X_i^{\top}$.

-Further, thanks to the multi-linearity of the cumulants and the vanishing of mixed cumulants property (\cite[Theorem 11.32]{NS}), our bounds can be extended to any polynomial on $\mathcal{X}$ and $\mathcal{D}$, and then the random variable $\mathbf{X}$, with the extra hypothesis $C_2$.
+Further, thanks to the multi-linearity of the cumulants and the vanishing of mixed cumulants property (\cite[Theorem 11.32]{NS}), our bounds can be extended to any polynomial in $\mathcal{X}$ and $\mathcal{D}$, and thus the random variable $\mathbf{X}$.

 When we turn to the general Wigner case, unlike the Gaussian case, the cumulants admit distinct $N$-orders.
 We illustrate this fact with Example \ref{Example: Order of Wigner case}.
 We observe that the order of the quantity (\ref{Aux: Initial quantities proof strategy}) for a polynomial in general Wigner and deterministic matrices is $N^{1-r/2}$ in general.
 Due to the nature of the cumulants $\C_\tau(\cdot)$ that appear in (\ref{Equation: sumation over double set}) in the Wigner case, we are no longer able to simplify (\ref{Equation: sumation over double set}) to the form (\ref{Equation: sumation over single set}).
 Hence we turn our attention back to (\ref{Equation: sumation over double set}) and provide an upper bound for the quantity